fizzle77/JAFDTC/doc/Airframe_F16C.md

 *Version 1.0.0-B.20 of 26-Jan-24*

-JAFDTC supports the following configuration in the Viper,
+JAFDTC supports configuration of the following systems in the Viper,

+* Communications
-* CMDS countermeasures sytem
+* Countermeasures
-* DLNK datalink system
+* Datalink
 * HARM ALIC threat tables
 * HARM HTS manual threat table and sensor threat classes
 * MFD formats across all master modes and initial format selections
 * Miscellaneous DED systems such as TACAN/ILS, ALOW, BNGO, BULL, LASR, and HMCS DED/UFC along with HMCS intensity
-* COM1/COM2 radio presets and initial configuration
-* STPT steerpoint system including OAP, VIP, and VRP reference points
+* Steerpoints including OAP, VIP, and VRP reference points

 Each of these areas is covered in more depth below.
 See the [user's guide](https://github.com/51st-Vfw/JAFDTC/tree/master/doc)